List of buildings with 100 floors or more

 This is a list of buildings with 100 floors or more above ground.
-Dubai and Chicago have three buildings with at least 100 floors.
+Dubai and Chicago are currently the only cities possessing three buildings with at least 100 floors.
+All of the buildings on this list are over 1,000 ft (305 meter) "supertalls" and are among the world's tallest buildings.

 Completed buildings

 This list includes buildings whose construction is complete, or are topped-out.

 Buildings under construction

 This is a list of buildings under construction that are planned to have 100 floors or more.
 It does not include proposed, approved and topped-out buildings.

 Buildings cancelled

 The following list is of those buildings that were planned to have 100 floors or more, for which the project did start but is now officially cancelled.

 Proposed buildings

-The list includes buildings that were proposed or envisioned to have 100 floors or more, yet have advanced to the construction stage.
+The list includes buildings that were proposed or envisioned to have 100 floors or more, yet have not advanced to the construction stage.
 It does not include never built, under construction buildings.

 Destroyed buildings

-This list comprises the two buildings that used to have over 100 floors but are no longer in existence.
+This list comprises the two buildings that used to have over 100 floors but are no longer in existence, so far, the only two buildings with more than 100 floors to be destroyed were the Twin Towers of the original World Trade Center in New York City.